meekrob/meekrob/README.md

 ### What I do
-I currently work at Colorado State University as a researcher in the [Erin Osborne Nishimura laboratory](onishlab.colostate.edu).
+I currently work at Colorado State University as a researcher and bioinformatician.

-I am also the course coordinator for Quantitative Cell and Molecular Biology, an introductory course on bioinformatics subjects and techniques geared toward first year PhD students.

 ### Interesting projects